Sale!

 • Significant HbA1c reductions

-• Improved fasting and post-prandial glucose control
+• Improved post-prandial glucose control

-• Reduced insulin resistance markers
+• Reduction in insulin resistance markers

 Coskun T et al., Cell Metabolism, 2022